-Late in 2008 Discover Magazine published an article that contains one of the clearest reasons any scientist has ever stated for favoring multiverse theory.
+Late in 2008 Discover Magazine published an article on God and the multiverse, which contains one of the clearest reasons any scientist has ever stated for favoring multiverse theory.
 I believe my blog entry on it is worth re-posting (with some edits/updates).
 Follow it to the end for the key statement, and then ask yourself: is he reasoning from science or from theology?

 Discover Magazine tackles the fine-tuning problem in its December 2008 issue, in an article titled “A Universe Built For Us.”
 You might enjoy reading it to discover what they’ve wrapped around this enticing introductory material:

 Physicists don’t like coincidences.
 They like even less the notion that life is somehow central to the universe, and yet recent discoveries are forcing them to confront that very idea.
 Life, it seems, is not an incidental component of the universe, burped up out of a random chemical brew on a lonely planet….
 In some strange sense, it appears that we are not adapted to the universe; the universe is adapted to us.

 Call it a fluke, a mystery, a miracle.
 Or call it the biggest problem in physics.
 Short of invoking a benevolent creator, many physicists see only one possible explanation: Our universe may be but one of perhaps infinitely many universes in an inconceivably vast multiverse.

 That’s remarkably well stated.
 It highlights how some physicists want to run as fast as they can from the idea of God, the possibility that “life is somehow central to the universe.”